muLAn-project/muLAn/README.md

 ### Installation

-To install the current development version of <b>muLAn</b> package from source:
+To install the current development version of **muLAn** package from source:

 ```
 $ git clone https://github.com/muLAn-project/muLAn.git